Jack Horner (paleontologist): Biography

+In 2025, Jack Horner co-wrote a novel with author Julian Michael Carver, an author known for dinosaur-related projects, called Dinosaur Valley.

 Build a Dinosaur Project

 Horner's 2009 book, How to Build a Dinosaur: Extinction Doesn't Have to Be Forever, describes his plan to recreate a dinosaur by genetically "nudging" the DNA of a chicken.
 Horner's idea for the project came from an early script for the film Jurassic World.

 He had been planning the book as early as June 2005; it was originally planned to be released simultaneously with Jurassic World as a scientific companion volume.

 In 2011, Horner pursued the project to develop the animal, which he describes as a "chickenosaurus", with a team of geneticists.
 By November 2014, Horner and his team had conducted some of the earliest research into the embryonic development of tails.
 Such research may ultimately lead to new treatments for people with spinal disorders.
 Research into the mesenchyme tissue of chicken embryos, which direct the growth of teeth, may also aid in the treatment of human sarcomas.
 George Lucas had funded most of the project's costs up to that point, while an additional $5 million was needed.
 Horner expected to have a living dinosaur within 10 years.

 In 2015, an independent group of scientists reported that they had found a way to turn the beaks of chicken embryos back into dinosaur-like snouts, by reverse genetic engineering, and University of Chile geneticists have produced embryos with dinosaur-like leg and foot anatomy including the fibula full-length and reaching the ankle.